nicholasklick/whisk/README.markdown

-## Whiskey Disk -- embarrassingly fast deployments. ##
+## Whisk Deploy -- embarrassingly fast deployments. ##

 A very opinionated deployment tool, designed to be as fast as technologically possible.
-(For more background, read the [WHY.txt](http://github.com/flogic/whiskey_disk/raw/master/WHY.txt) file)  Should work with any project which is git hosted, not just Ruby / Ruby on Rails projects.
+(For more background, read the [WHY.txt](http://github.com/jesseadams/whisk/raw/master/WHY.txt) file)  Should work with any project which is git hosted, not just Ruby / Ruby on Rails projects.
 Allows for local deploys as well as remote.

-You can right-arrow through a talk on the design process of whiskey_disk, given at the 2011 Madison Ruby Conference (as well as the Ruby Hoedown), entitled "Free Whiskey" by going to [http://madisonruby.rickbradley.com](http://madisonruby.rickbradley.com) (slide source available [here](http://github.com/rick/madison_free_whiskey)).
+You can right-arrow through a talk on the design process of whisk, given at the 2011 Madison Ruby Conference (as well as the Ruby Hoedown), entitled "Free Whiskey" by going to [http://madisonruby.rickbradley.com](http://madisonruby.rickbradley.com) (slide source available [here](http://github.com/rick/madison_free_whiskey)).

-Or... right-arrow through a short whiskey_disk presentation at [http://wd2010.rickbradley.com/](http://wd2010.rickbradley.com) (slide source available [here](http://github.com/rick/whiskey_disk_presentation).), covering the 0.2.*-era functionality.
+Or... right-arrow through a short whisk presentation at [http://wd2010.rickbradley.com/](http://wd2010.rickbradley.com) (slide source available [here](http://github.com/rick/whisk_presentation).), covering the 0.2.*-era functionality.

-You can also right-arrow through a shorter but more up-to-date whiskey_disk "lightning talk" presentation (from the 2010 Ruby Hoedown) at [http://wdlightning.rickbradley.com/](http://wdlightning.rickbradley.com) (slide source available [here](http://github.com/rick/whiskey_disk_presentation/tree/lightning).), covering the 0.4.*-era functionality.
+You can also right-arrow through a shorter but more up-to-date whisk "lightning talk" presentation (from the 2010 Ruby Hoedown) at [http://wdlightning.rickbradley.com/](http://wdlightning.rickbradley.com) (slide source available [here](http://github.com/rick/whisk_presentation/tree/lightning).), covering the 0.4.*-era functionality.

 ### tl;dr ###

 First:

-    % gem install whiskey_disk
+    % gem install whisk

 Then make a deploy.yml file (in config/ if you're doing a Rails project):